LTR4L/ltr4l/README.md

 Note that in terms of a Neural Network, the structure behind PRank is relatively simple.
 It can be thought of as a network with only two layers: the input layer, and the output layer.
-In the input layer, each node represents a sortedFeature of the document (thus the number of nodes is equal to the number of features of the document).
+In the input layer, each node represents a feature of the document (thus the number of nodes is equal to the number of features of the document).
 In the output layer, there is one node.
 The activation for each node in the network is the identity function, and each node's output is multiplied by a weight, and that becomes one of the inputs of the output node.